johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-00.md

 * **TYPE:** SVCB.

 * **TTL:** The TTL of the SVCB record SHOULD be chosen by the authoritative server operator.
-A TTL similar to that of the NS record is RECOMMENDED.
+Choice of TTL is a local configuration decision, but unless the supported transports are subject to frequent change a value on the order of 24h or more is suggested.

 * **SVCB\_PRIORITY:** 1\.
 The specific priority value is not critical for this hint mechanism, but 1 indicates the highest priority for the